signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 is de facto a "readonly" projection of its source in the sense where it cannot be used to mutate the source data.

-Only "read only compliant" records can be IPoco field (this restriction is here to ease support of ReadOnly poco).
-Such record cannot contain field thar are `IPoco` or collection.
+Only "read only compliant" records can be IPoco field (this restriction is here to enable support of ReadOnly poco).
+Such record cannot contain field that are `IPoco` or collection.

 #### Fully mutable structs are "Record" IF they implement their IEquatable
 Value Tuples and `record struct` are finally the same for the Poco framework: they are value types that